 Step Five: Brick-lay the fireplace surround

 This process is very tedious and requires practice and patience.
 You can practice with a bit of mortar and the broken pieces of bricks before starting work on the fireplace hearth.
-You then be more familiar with the process and boost your confidence in handling the mortar to achieve the correct effect.
+You then become more familiar with the process and boost your confidence in handling the mortar to achieve the correct effect.

 To lay your bricks, you will need to prepare the first heap of mortar on the floor.
 This will act as the base for the first layer and should be spread out from the center to ensure that the mortar moves to the bricks’ outer edges when being laid or arranged.
 Once the first layer has been set, add mortar at the top and place another layer of bricks.
 Be sure to push the bricks close together to ensure a tight fit and that they are securely in place.
 Your pattern will build as you place the bricks next to one another.
 You should make sure that your mortar is even and level under the bricks.